We use cookies for statistical purposes.

 Obtain Permanent Residence in Switzerland

-Below, our immigration lawyer in Switzerland presents the main routes to permanent residency for EU and non-EU citizens.
+Our immigration lawyer in Switzerland presents the main routes to permanent residency for EU and non-EU citizens.
 You can rely on us for assistance in obtaining a residence permit in Switzerland.
-If you need immigration assistance in another country, such as Romania, we recommend our partners – ImmigrationRomania.Lawyer.

 Quick Facts